Scubba/hdc_to_token/README.md

 The Python script converts a Hero Designer .hdc file into a MapTools .rptok file usable in Scubba's 5th Edition Hero System framework (https://github.com/Scubba/maptool_hero5e).

+This only works for Hero 5th Edition characters, 6th Edition is not supported at this time.

 ## Operation:

 (Windows) Drag your HeroDesigner .hdc file on the hdc_to_token.bat file in the File Explorer.
 You should see a .rptok file created in the same folder as your .hdc file.
 The results of the conversion will be output to output.txt.